 The following arrangements come under the auspices of the relevant Coordinated Scheme and are common to all admission authorities in Northumberland and neighbouring local authorities.
-The last date for receipt of requests for places for September 2019 will be determined by the relevant Coordinated Scheme.
+The last date for receipt of requests for places annually will be determined by the relevant Coordinated Scheme.